 Students taking the business administration major receive a broad education covering the major functional areas of business.
 This major will help a student prepare for a career in business or government leadership and provide him/her with knowledge and skills desired by all types of employers.
 It can also give one the background to organize and manage his/her family business.
 Graduates in business administration typically find jobs in business, production management, personnel management, marketing management, or financial management.
-Many serve their communities as marketing or management specialists in insurance, real estate, investments, banking, communications, manufacturing, retailing and wholesaling, A number of students with this major move into graduate study in law, management, or other business specialties.
+Many serve their communities as marketing or management specialists in insurance, real estate, investments, banking, communications, manufacturing, retailing and wholesaling, A number of students with this major move into graduate study in law, management, or other business specialities.

 B.S.
-Major - 77 hours, 2.0 gpa
+Major - 57-69 hours, 2.0 gpa

+BUSINES s Conc CENTRATION:

-AC 201 Principles of Accounting 1 3 cr.
+AC 201 Principles of Accounting I 3 cr.

 AC 202 Principles of Accounting II 3 cr.

 EC 141 Principles of Macroeconomics 3 cr.

 EC 142 Principles of Microeconomics 3 cr.

 EC 315 Quantitative Research Methods 3 cr.

-FI 360 Financial Management 3 cr.
+FI 360 Financial Management

 IB 315 International Business Perspectives 3 cr.

 MA 120 Basic Concepts of Statistics 3 cr.

 MG 260 Business Law I

-MG 352 Principles of Management 3 cr.
+MG 371 Management and

+Organizational Behavior

 MG 495 Business Policy

 MK 351 Principles of Marketing 3 cr.

-PH 308 Business Ethics

-Concen trations : (Choose One)
+Concen trations s: (Choose One)

-FINANCI CORE:

-FI 201 Personal Financial Management 3 cr.

-FI 325 Risk and Insurance 3 cr.

-FI 363 Financial Institutions and Markets

--OR 3 cr.

-EC 303 Money, Credit and Banking

-FI 405 Public Finance

-FI 410 Problems in Corporate Finance 3 cr.

-FI 415 Financial Analysis and Planning 3 cr.

-FI 417 Investment Analysis and Management 3 cr.

-FI 425 Principles of Real Estate 3 cr.

-FI 430 Public Financial Management 3 cr.

-IB 431 International Finance

-Business Elective: Choice of any two

-courses in The School of Business 6 cr.

-1

-Free Elective: Any course selected from

-any area of the University